Our unique approach

 Without a stem cell transplant

-- For people who do not undergo stem cell transplantation, maintenance therapy typically starts immediately after the induction phase of therapy or after the stem cell collection process.
+- For people who do not undergo stem cell transplantation immediately, maintenance therapy typically starts after the induction phase of therapy or after the stem cell collection process.

 - We most often use lenalidomide as maintenance therapy, although there are other options, including ongoing administration of a proteasome inhibitor, such as bortezomib or carfilzomib.

-At some point, nearly all people with multiple myeloma experience the progression of their disease.
+At some point, nearly all people with multiple myeloma experience progression of their disease.
 When your disease relapses, your team will evaluate treatment options, including additional chemotherapy, novel immune therapies such as bispecific antibodies, or a cellular therapy such as CAR T-cell therapy.

 Fortunately, there is a large and expanding number of effective treatment options available.
-In 2015 alone, six chemotherapy regimens for relapsed multiple myeloma were approved by the FDA.
+The last two decades have seen impressive advancement in the field, with 13 new drug approvals by the FDA in multiple myeloma treatment.
 Our Center has played a lead role in the development of many

 of these treatments.